-Each policy area is accompanied by a map of recommended bikeways and a detailed table describing the bikeways starting on page 229.
+Each policy area is accompanied by a map of recommended bikeways and a detailed table describing the bikeways starting on page 203.
 The policy area maps display the bicycle facility classification and whether the bikeway is existing or proposed.
 They also indicate where a bicycle parking station is proposed and whether grade separation between the bikeway and the intersecting street exists or is proposed.
 The policy area tables indicate the name of the road, where the road segment starts and ends, the bikeway facility classification and the bikeway type for that segment.
 While the full bikeway network is extensive and unlikely to be constructed within the life of this plan, such a large network is recommended so that opportunities to implement the bikeway recommendations are not lost when unforeseen circumstances arise.
 A prioritized list of bikeways is included in the prioritization section of this plan.

-Overall, the Bicycle Master Plan recommends about 1,100 miles of bikeways, of which slightly more than one-quarter currently exist.
-The largest category of bikeways comprises sidepaths (573 miles), followed by trails (172 miles), bikeable shoulders (128 miles), separated bike lanes (99 miles) and neighborhood greenways (48 miles).
+Overall, the Bicycle Master Plan recommends 1,125 miles of bikeways, of which slightly more than one-quarter currently exist.
+The largest category of bikeways comprises sidepaths (585 miles), followed by trails (174 miles), bikeable shoulders (130 miles), separated bike lanes (95 miles) and neighborhood greenways (49 miles).
+As previously discussed, the network in the plan lays out a set of options to achieve the goals of connectiving people and destinations by bicycle.